Omegapy/cpp_cosc-2/Readme.txt

 Map description:
 The programs are stored in folders named after the corresponding assignment; folders can contain one or more programs.
-The folder’s names number that precedes the assignment name is a chronologic reference, with the number ‘10’ representing the oldest and first assignment.
+The folderâ€™s names number that precedes the assignment name is a chronologic reference, with the number â€˜10â€™ representing the oldest and first assignment.

 -----------------------------------------------------------------------------------------------------------------------------